fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 ## First comment

 > `optional` This comment is posted upon launch.
+The first 800 characters are displayed.
 Adding a first comment is essential to get the discussion started.

 ``` html
 Why did you build this?
 What's new and unique about your launch compared to alternatives?
 What are you most proud of in this launch?